 2. Autonomy and control

 Many entrepreneurs decide to start a business because they are not satisfied working in a job where they are using their skills and knowledge for somebody else’s benefit.

 They want to make their own mark on the world.

-Successful entrepreneurs are usually strong-willed, focused and independent, so they prefer to be in control of their own life and business as it suits their personality better.
+Successful entrepreneurs are usually strong-willed, focused, and independent, so they prefer to be in control of their own life and business as it suits their personalities better.